 BSc (Hons) MSc, DProf, MRSB, CBiol, FBANT

 Carol is a Registered Nutritional Therapist practicing in London and West Sussex, and a researcher at the University of Westminster, where she completed research for a professional doctorate on the practice of nutritional therapy for people affected by cancer.
 She is a chartered biologist with a degree in biochemistry and a Master’s in microbiology, and training in herbal medicine.
 Carol has worked in various healthcare roles throughout her career, including microbiology research, clinical diagnostics, medical technology and human tissue banking.
-Carol is also chair of NTEC, the accreditation body for training in nutritional therapy, and a trustee of the Research Council for Complementary Medicine.
+Carol has served as a chair of NTEC, the accreditation body for training in nutritional therapy, and as a co-chair and trustee of the Research Council for Complementary Medicine.
 She is a guest lecturer on several nutritional therapy courses at degree and Master’s level.

 PGCHE, BSc (Hons), PhD